fred-brenner/InfernoSaber---BeatSaber-Automapper/Readme.md

 anaconda_environment.yaml

 ## To run automapper go to:
-Download models from GDrive link in model_data/Data/model/link_to_model.txt (not updated)
+[Outdated] Download models from GDrive link in model_data/Data/model/link_to_model.txt

+[Currently] Create Colab notebook and download model data from the created GDrive repository.

 run main.py